 It’s easy to think of the cost of home ownership as your mortgage payment and your utility bills, but this doesn’t begin to describe the whole picture.
-When comparing the cost of aging in place at your current home and moving to a continuing care retirement community, you’ll want to consider the potentially unpredictable expenses associated with homeownership, lifestyle, and personal health and wellness.
+When comparing the cost of aging in place at your current home and moving to a Life Plan community, you’ll want to consider the potentially unpredictable expenses associated with homeownership, lifestyle, and personal health and wellness.

 From your homeowners’ insurance and property taxes to major home maintenance expenses like replacing a roof or siding damaged in a storm, the cost of staying in your current home is anything but fixed.
 Now consider the cost of maintaining your current lifestyle: dining out, transportation and vehicle maintenance, cultural activities and entertainment – these expenses add up quickly.

-While some of these expenses may come as no surprise to you, what you may not realize is that most or all of these things are included in the monthly fee of a continuing care retirement community.
+While some of these expenses may come as no surprise to you, what you may not realize is that most or all of these things are included in the monthly fee of a Life Plan community.
 This makes your cost of living more predictable and easier to manage.
 Later in life, should the need arise, you might also have to factor in the additional cost of unforeseen healthcare expenses, including the possibility of moving to a long-term care community.

-When it comes to actually paying for a continuing care retirement community, you may have several viable options to consider.
+When it comes to actually paying for a Life Plan community, you may have several viable options to consider.
 Of course, the feasibility of these options depends on your unique situation, so you’ll want to carefully discuss them with your financial advisor.

 At Springpoint, we understand that deciding where and how you’d like to live during your retirement years is a complex decision.
 This is why we offer a free guide full of useful information to help you understand the financial value of moving to one of our communities.

-Not only will you find an easy-to-use worksheet to help calculate and compare the cost of staying in your current home with moving to a continuing care retirement community, but also valuable information about entrance fees, estate planning, tax advantages, and Lifecare – a safeguard against unexpected healthcare costs.
+Not only will you find an easy-to-use worksheet to help calculate and compare the cost of staying in your current home with moving to a Life Plan community, but also valuable information about entrance fees, estate planning, tax advantages, and Lifecare – a safeguard against unexpected healthcare costs.